 The ability to Lead change in complex environments is one of the Leadership competencies for Queensland, recognising leaders are to embrace change, and lead with focus and optimism in an environment of complexity and ambiguity.

-As the Queensland public sector embraces the Advancing Queensland priorities, we have an increased need to build capability in managing organisational change in agencies.
+As the Queensland public sector embraces the Government's objectives for the community, we have an increased need to build capability in managing organisational change in agencies.
 Supporting employees to experience positive change will assist the sector to advance our dedication to client service.

 The core elements of change management